This post may contain affiliate links. Please read our disclosure policy.

 - CRUNCH for days!

-- Citrus and garlic flavor marriage perfection
+- Citrus and garlic flavor make a perfect marriage

 - Great as a main dish or a side!